jpgough/api-workshop/01-spring-boot/README.md

 }
 ```

-We can now start our project by running `ApiworkshopApplication.java` (which contains the main method).
+We can now start our project by running `ApiworkshopApplication.java` (or the class which contains the main method).
 In a couple of seconds you should be able to visit [http://localhost:8080/hello](http://localhost:8080/hello)

 ![Hello World](01C-hello-world.png)